 Responsibility is doing what you say you will, making good choices, and owning your actions.
 We know that helping students be more responsible can help them in the classroom and for the rest of their lives.
 So let's explore ways to make that a part of your classroom culture.

 The rest of the activities on this list are all things you can weave into your typical classroom routines.
 But it's essential to give students a direct intro to responsibility.
 Consider some brief lessons that focus on the most critical points.

 My Daily SEL worksheets break up responsibility across five days and follow the same format each day

 - Quick student activity

 Each day students get to explore the topic.
-When this is complemented with classroom activities, it can really make a skill like responsibility click.
+Complement this with classroom activities, and a skill like responsibility will click.